-- The drive size has been correctly chosen for the supply mains, sequence, motor, and application and is not at the limit of its capacity as stated in the catalog. - If required, the appropriate options are used.
-Example: output filter. - The drive is correctly set up with the correct speed loop and torque characteristics for the application; the reference frequency profile applied to the drive control loop is followed.
+- The motor size is adequate for the application and is not at the limit of its capacity. - The drive size has been correctly chosen for the supply mains, sequence, motor, and application and is not at the limit of its capacity as stated in the catalog. - If required, the appropriate options are used. - Example: input filter. - The drive is correctly set up with the correct speed loop and torque characteristics for the application; the reference frequency profile applied to the drive control loop is followed.